Timinator2000/Algorithm_X/02 - exact_cover/05 - matrix.md

 # Visualizing the Model

 An exact cover problem is often displayed as a matrix.
 The problem requirements are listed across the top as column headers.
-The possible actions are listed down the left side as row headers. `1`s are placed in the appropriate boxes to indicate which requirements are covered by each action. `0`s are often placed in the other cells, but Iam going to leave those cells blank in order to draw your attention to the locations of the `1`s.
+The possible actions are listed down the left side as row headers. `1`s are placed in the appropriate boxes to indicate which requirements are covered by each action. `0`s are often placed in the other cells, but I am going to leave those cells blank in order to draw your attention to the locations of the `1`s.
 Let’s take a look.

 <BR><BR>